Tonio di Paolo: Life and career

-In 1990 Paolo made his debut at the Metropolitan Opera as Alfred in Die fledermaus.
+In 1990 di Paolo made his debut at the Metropolitan Opera as Alfred in Die fledermaus.
 In 1991 he portrayed Cavaradossi to Diana Soviero's Tosca at the Opéra de Montréal.
 In 1992 he returned to Chicago to portray Riccardo in Verdi's Un ballo in maschera.
 In 1994 he created the role of Edgar Allan Poe in the world premiere of Augusta Read Thomas's Ligeia at the Evian Festival.
 In 1996 he portrayed Adam in the world premiere of David Carlson's Dreamkeepers with the Utah Opera.
 In 1998 he performed the role of Mario Cavaradossi in Puccini's Tosca at the Minnesota Opera and portrayed the title role in Gounod's Faust at the Calgary Opera.
 In 1999 he performed the role of Radames in Aida at the Arizona Opera.

 In 2000 di Paolo was the featured soloist in a concert with the Baltimore Symphony Orchestra.
 In 2001 he portrayed the title role in Don Carlos and the Duke of Mantua at the Arizona Opera and Canio in Pagliacci at the Minnesota Opera.
 In 2002 he performed the role of Don Jose in Carmen at the Central City Opera.
 In 2003 he portrayed Calaf in Turandot at the Austin Lyric Opera and Radames at the Atlanta Opera.
 In 2004 he appeared at the Utah Opera as Dick Johnson in Puccini's La fanciulla del West.
 He reprised the role of Canio in 2009 at the Sugar Creek Opera and Opera Omaha.
 He retired in 2010.